BMW plans limited series hydrogen fuel cell SUV in 2022

-Autos & TransportationBMW plans limited series hydrogen fuel cell SUV in 2022

-German carmaker BMW (BMWG.DE) plans to unveil a limited series hydrogen fuel cell model SUV in 2022 as the company continues to research zero-emission alternatives to battery-electric cars, the company's top executive said on Wednesday.
+LONDON (Reuters) - German carmaker BMW plans to unveil a limited series hydrogen fuel cell model SUV in 2022 as the company continues to research zero-emission alternatives to battery-electric cars, the company’s top executive said on Wednesday.

 Speaking at the carmaker’s annual shareholder meeting, Chief Executive Officer Oliver Zipse said the company plans a small production run of a hydrogen fuel-cell powered x5 SUV next year.